Guest Parking Portal for Individuals without a MyFSU Log In

 the “Guest Parking” button below, please click “Don’t have an event code?
 Click here”

-CLICK HERE.
+to order a guest permit.
 For questions or assistance with using the Guest Parking

-Portal, please contact the Bulldog Service Center during business hours at 231-591-2648, or the Department
+Portal, please contact the Bulldog Service Center during business hours at (231) 591-2648,

 Ferris State University is a permit only campus and is enforced year round.
 All vehicles